-As a check, we try another method to compute the transverse velocity of the occulter available in the literature.
+As a check on our computed v(t) using lightcurve model, we try another method to compute the transverse velocity of the occulter.
 For example, \cite{van2014} calculate the transverse velocity based on the maximum gradient of the lightcurve.
-It requires the stellar linear limb-darkening parameter ($u$), of the star.
-This parameter was computed using the {\sc jktld} code of \cite{southworth2015}.
+It requires the stellar linear limb-darkening parameter ($u$), of the star which can be computed using the {\sc jktld} code of \cite{southworth2015}.
 This code uses the stellar model parameters of the star to linearly interpolate the tables from \cite{sing2010} and calculates {\it u} for the required band passes.
 For ASASSN-24fw, we obtain {\it u} = 0.48 for the g'-band data of ASAS-SN survey.
-Using this value of $u$, the steepest time gradient of the light curve, $\dot{L}$, and taking R=$R_{\star}$ (from Table (\ref{tab:stellar_parameters})), we get an estimate on $v_{t}$:
+Using this value of $u$, the steepest time gradient of the light curve, $\dot{L}$, and taking R=$R_{\star}$ (from Table (\ref{tab:stellar_parameters})), we can get another estimate on $v_{t}$:

-For ASASSN-24fw, we get the maximum value of the gradient of the lightcurve $\dot{L}$ is 4.97$\pm$0.43 $\times$10\textsuperscript{-6}~L\textsubscript{$\star$}day\textsuperscript{-1}.
-Therefore, $v_{t}$ is $\simeq$ 13.74 $\pm$ 2.49 km/s.
-This is close to the orbital speed of $\simeq$ 11.5 km/s derived from Kepler's third law and assuming an orbital period of $\simeq$ 16000 days \citep{nair2024} and a orbital semi-major axis of $\simeq$ 17 au.
+From the lightcurve, we get the maximum value of the gradient $\dot{L}$ = 4.97$\pm$0.43 $\times$10\textsuperscript{-6}~L\textsubscript{$\star$}day\textsuperscript{-1}, (where L\textsubscript{$\star$} is normalized to L\textsubscript{$\odot$}).
+Therefore, we obtain $v_{t}$ $\simeq$ 13.74 $\pm$ 2.49 km/s.
+This is close to the orbital speed of $\simeq$ 11.5 km/s derived from Kepler's third law, considering an orbital period of $\simeq$ 16000 days \citep{nair2024} and an orbital semi-major axis of $\simeq$ 17 au.
 This is also not very different from the velocity that we get from our lightcurve model.
-Now, we can estimate the radius of the occulter ($r_{disc}$) = $v_{t}$x $\delta{t}$/2 $\simeq$ 0.16 $\pm$ 0.02 au.
+Then the occulter radius ($r_{disc}$) = $v_{t}$$\delta{t}$/2 $\simeq$ 0.16 $\pm$ 0.02 au.
 This is similar to the outer radius of the disc that we get from our model $\simeq$ 0.17 au.
 Since for a stable disc, its radius should be smaller than the Hill radius of the secondary, the lower limit we get on the mass of the secondary is $M_{2}$ $\simeq$ 3$M_{\star}$($r_{\rm disc}/a$)\textsuperscript{3}> 3.42 $M_{J}$.
-Therefore, we can safely assume that the secondary is most compatible with a super-Jupiter or a brown dwarf with ultra-massive rings.
+Therefore, we can safely assume that the secondary is most compatible with a super-Jupiter or a brown dwarf with optically thick rings.